25 Washington, DC Travel Tips to Avoid Missing Out

 Driving

 Washington, DC has some of the worst traffic in the United States.
-It’s highly advisable to avoid rush hour times when you can.
-Parking can also be an issue and is expensive, like any major city.
+Avoid driving in the city and along the beltway during rush hour times when you can.
+Parking can also be an issue.
+Parking is expensive, like any major city.

 Bus Options

 Budget travelers can find very low bus fares by purchasing tickets in advance.
 There’s frequent service connecting various neighborhoods around Washington, DC and New York City.
-Check options on Wanderu, as well as individual bus services like Peter Pan.
+Wanderu covers many bus options.
+It is also a good idea to check individual bus companies like Peter Pan.
+Wanderu does not always list every bus option.

 Best Times to Visit Washington DC?